Active in Me.

 - Stephen Etnier papers, 1915-1989

-- Image Gallery items from other collections related to Etnier, Stephen
+- Image and Media Gallery items from other collections related to Etnier, Stephen

 This transcript is in the public domain and may be used without permission.
 Quotes and excerpts must be cited as follows: Oral history interview with Stephen Etnier, 1973 Feb.
 22, Archives of American Art, Smithsonian Institution.